 Ashley: While exploring Eden Prime, Shepard rescues a lone soldier fighting for her life.
 She introduces herself as Gunnery Chief Ashley Williams and explains that her unit got wiped out.
 She then proceeds to guide the Commander to the prothean beacon and is subsequently invited to join the Normandy’s crew.
-A tough, cocky, optimistic gal with black hair and brown eyes, and also a hint of Latino descent, she has a tendency to be blunt, emotional and rash, as a direct foil to Kaidan’s level-headedness.
+A tough, cocky, optimistic gal with black hair and brown eyes, and also a hint of Latino descent (it’s possible she’s based on a Puerto Rican actress), she has a tendency to be blunt, emotional and rash, as a direct foil to Kaidan’s level-headedness.
 Her grandfather was forced to surrender to the turians during the First Contact War, thus disgracing his family name with the Alliance.
 This made Ashley’s career very difficult, as she was relegated to low-ranking posts despite her skill.
-Confusingly enough, it also made her very distrustful of aliens, if not downright xenophobic (surely it’s the Alliance she should be blaming…?), which is my main problem with her–one of her comments on the Citadel is genuinely shocking–, even if Shepard can mitigate her views somewhat.
+Confusingly enough, it also made her very distrustful of aliens, if not downright xenophobic (surely it’s the Alliance she should be blaming…?), which is my main problem with her – one of her comments on the Citadel is genuinely shocking –, even if Shepard can mitigate her views somewhat.
 She comes from a large, close-knit family and is the only overtly religious member of the team.
-She also loves poetry, despite being TERRIBLE at reciting it.
+She also loves poetry, despite being TERRIBLE at reciting it (my condolences to Tennyson and Whitman).
 Similarly to Kaidan, she causes MaleShep’s exposure to the prothean beacon and also feels guilty about it, which makes her all the more grateful for being given a chance to prove her worth.
 She also has some input in a Citadel sidequest involving a soldier she used to serve with.
 Ashley is a Soldier, i.e. a one-trick pony.
 She’s proficient with all types of weapons, can wear medium and heavy armour…and that’s it.
 If all you need is more firepower or an extra sniper, she can do it, but she has no biotics, no techs, and both Wrex and Garrus are more versatile than she is.
 I usually have her warming the bench with no regrets.

 Wrex: Another extremely popular character, Wrex is a krogan: his species looks like giant hulking bipedal lizards.
 Having originated in a hostile environment, krogan are extremely resilient (duplicate organs and 1,000-year lifespans) and prolific, but also violent, competitive and rather uncouth.
 They were mobilised for war against the rachni by the turians, then essentially sterilised by the salarians to stymie a mass rebellion and control their population, something which has left them justifiably pissed off.
 Wrex has a red crest, red eyes and claw marks across his face, and he’s bitter at the way krogan deal with their issues: they become mercenaries or join gangs, rather than trying to remedy the situation.
 Not that Wrex himself is very different: he’s also a mercenary and has been hired by the Shadow Broker, a powerful information dealer, to take out one of his former informants, Fist, who is now working for Saren.
 As luck would have it, Shepard also finds her/himself on Fist’s trail while looking for evidence against Saren.
 Wrex therefore joins the team, as he knows Shepard’s reputation, then stays out of a distaste for Saren.
 He’s blunt, crusty and cynical, has a pronounced tendency to shoot without asking questions and no pity for weakness.
 Oh, and he’s not very fond of Garrus, due to him being a turian.
 However, spending time with Shepard can get him to mellow out a tiny bit, as he gains respect for the Commander, especially if s/he helps him recover his grandfather’s armour.
 Wrex’s class is Krogan Battlemaster, the equivalent of a Vanguard: he can use shotguns and assault rifles (rather than pistols), and has a selection of biotic skills to back him up, although he swaps Lift for the arguably less useful Stasis.
 He can also wear medium and heavy armour and, as all krogan, has stupidly high HP and natural regenerative abilities.
 So if you want someone who can both take and dish out some punishment, look no further.